romybompart/Adafruit_CircuitPython_MCP23Sxx/README.rst

 Introduction
 ============

-CircuitPython module for the MCP23S17 SPI I/O extenders.
+My own contribution for the CircuitPython module for the MCP23S17 SPI I/O extenders.

 Dependencies
 =============